51Degrees/documentation/src/devicedetection/migrationguides/51dversion3.md

 2. A configuration instance.
 This defines the way the data set is used.
 For example, whether the data set is loaded into memory, or streamed from file.
 3. A required properties instance.
 This is a class which can contain a string or array indicating the properties which should be loaded.

-Note: That these examples all use the Hash API, however the Pattern API follows the same pattern and naming convensions.

 After setting any configuration options required in the config structure, the engine is constructed.